farisachugthai/dynamic_ipython/docs/source/startup/rehashx.rst

 ==========
-`%rehashx`
+01_rehashx
 ==========

+.. currentmodule:: 01_rehashx

 .. magic:: rehashx

-.. module:: rehashx
-   :synopsis: Rehash everything on $PATH and make available in the user namespace.

 The IPython magic `%rehashx` allows you to reload all of your startup files and also adds system commands to the namespace!